MRU-CSIS-1501-201704-001/general-design-marking/README.md

 Every major issue I find bumps your design mark down by 1.
 (5 to a 4, 3 to a 2, etc.)

-Every 2 minor issues is worth 1 major issue.
-(So, for example, 3 minors + 1 major is like 2 majors.
-Kinda like Sushi Go's tempura scoring!)
+Every 3 minor issues is worth 1 major issue.

 ## Major Issues

+- [ ] you have 5 or more confusingly-named variables and/or constants
 - [ ] you don’t provide comments for things that are not obvious
 - [ ] your variable and/or constant names aren’t expressive
     - ex. `c` or `cost` vs. `costWordCents` or `costOfWordsInCents`